denten-books/plain-text/2-device.md

 > printed mechanism responsive for the combined action
 > [@bumstead_telegraphy_1916, 12-13].

-What begins as a description of a mechanism for information transmittal, ends with a claim about hermeneutics of control.
-Starting with clause 14, the brothers begin to describe "a telegraph system" capable of "transmitting impulses" at varying time intervals.
-In the language of the patent, the length of the time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
+What began as a description of a mechanism for information transmittal, ended with a claim about hermeneutics of control.
+Starting with clause 14, the brothers describe "a telegraph system" capable of "transmitting impulses" at varying time intervals.
+In the language of the patent, the length of a time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
 The printing mechanism is further "arranged to print the interpretation of the signals which is made by the interpreting relays" [@bumstead_telegraphy_1916, 6].
 The interpreting relays transform time intervals into "typographical form" representing "a letter, a figure, or other characters," "in accordance with a code" [@bumstead_telegraphy_1916, 13].
-Initially, the telegraph prints to "transmit intelligence."
-The authors understand however that the varying time intervals could also signify other information, meant to actuate a variety of devices.
-By the middle of the patent, the brothers begin to refer to their invention in terms of a "controlling medium," capable of operating everything from typesetting machines to more general "sunflower switches."
+Initially, the telegraph "interprets" with the aim of "transmitting intelligence."
+The authors understood however that the length of the transmitted time interval could also signify other information, used to actuate a variety of devices.
+By the middle of the patent, the brothers refer to their invention in terms of a "controlling medium," capable of operating everything from typesetting machines to more general "sunflower switches."
 "Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," the authors conclude [@bumstead_telegraphy_1916, 12].
+Bumsteads' blueprints illustrate the close coupling between communication and control.

-Along with hundreds of similar inventions patented around the turn of the twentieth century, the Bumstead brothers describe a mechanism that could function as a Turing machine with little modification.
-The automated telegraph, driven by ticker tape and connected to a printer, contains all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
-These machines read and
-write: they ingest tape and convert extrinsic symbols into intrinsic machine states.
+Along with hundreds of similar inventions patented around the turn of the twentieth century, Bumstead Telegraphy describes a mechanism that could function as a Turing machine with little modification.
+The automated telegraph, driven by ticker tape and connected to a printer, contains all the necessary requirements set out by Turing: a discrete symbolic language, removable storage medium, and a machine capable of altering its physical states according to instruction.
+These machines read and write: they ingest tape and convert extrinsic symbols into intrinsic configurations of the mechanism.
 By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
 He wrote also that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
-For the automated telegraph, control code and the message are one.
-The mechanism interprets some signals as data to be manipulated and other signals as control code the rules of data manipulation.
-The first type of code holds "significance" for humans, where the second for the mechanism itself.
+For the automated telegraph, control code and message are one.
+The mechanism "interprets" some signals as data to be manipulated and others as control code, the rules for such data manipulation.
+The first type of code holds significance for humans, where the second for the mechanism itself.
 The mechanism "transmits intelligence" in the sense of rarefying machine states; it "interprets" in the sense of mechanical embodiment.

 By 1936, when Turing published his paper on computable numbers, these